qhull/qhull/README.txt

   See the end of this document for a list of distributed files.

 -----------------
-Installing Qhull on Windows
+Installing Qhull on Windows 7 (32- or 64-bit), Windows XP, and Windows NT

-  The zip file contains rbox.exe, qhull.exe, qconvex.exe, qdelaunay.exe,
+  The zip file contains rbox.exe, qhull.exe, qconvex.exe, qdelaUnay.exe,
   qhalf.exe, qvoronoi.exe, testqset.exe, user_eg*.exe, documentation files,
   and source files.